Crafting Your Own Floating Vanity A Step-by-Step Guide

 Incorporate Technology

-Integrate smart features such as LED lighting, touchless faucets, or built-in charging stations.
-Smart mirrors with defogging capabilities or integrated lighting can enhance the functionality of your bathroom space.
+Integrate smart features like LED lighting, touchless faucets, or built-in charging stations.
+Smart mirrors enhance bathroom functionality.

 Color and Finish